Corporate Social Responsibility

 RRA Associate, Oliver Smith, was invited to Hereford and Ludlow College to talk about his journey and what is involved in becoming an Architect.
 Oli discussed the day to day life in the office, from initial site visits to projects that are on site and everything in between.
 He talked the students through one of his current projects, to give them an insight into a real example.
 As part of RRA’s commitment to CSR, we are happy to support our team with time off for these initiatives.

-Regular supporters of the Pied Piper Appeal
+Regular supporters of the Pied Piper Appeal and events

 Over the years we have been regular supporters of the Pied Piper Appeal, whether its a donated raffle prize, entering a team in one of their events or sponsoring the audio visual equipment at the annual ball, such as the fabulous Circus themed ball.
 Founded in 1992, The Pied Piper Appeal is the leading children’s charity in Gloucestershire.
 Their aim is to make a difference to the lives of sick and disabled children in the county.